Kylie Jenner & Travis Scott Spotted On Dinner Date In New York City

 Sources tell Hollywood Life that Jenner is “scared” to marry Scott, because she thinks that the pressure of having a huge celebrity wedding may end up tearing them apart.

 “Kylie is so happy with Travis, she’s madly in love with him and their baby girl.
 And he feels the exact same way, he worships Kylie.
 They do talk about getting married, but Kylie’s really scared.
-It’s not marrying Travis that scares Kylie, it’s all the attention that goes with it,” an insider said of the Keeping Up with the Kardashians star.
+It’s not marrying Travis that scares Kylie, it’s all the attention that goes with it,” an insider said of the Keeping Up With the Kardashians star.

 “She knows how crazy the pressure and the attention will get if she and Travis have a wedding, she’s seen Kim and Khloe go through it and she’s honestly kind of scared that it could jeopardize what they have.
 But she definitely sees herself spending forever with Travis, he’s her person.
 No one would be surprised if they just ran off somewhere together and got married on a beach, just the two of them,” the Kylie Jenner insider continued.